OchiengJr/Trivia-Quize-Game-Website/README.md

 # Trivia-Quiz-Game-Website
-This will be a fun and interactive trivia quiz game where users can answer trivia questions from different categories.
+Get ready for an enjoyable and engaging trivia quiz game, where you can answer various trivia questions from different categories.s various categories.